 If you just want it to go away, bring it to:

-Bridgewater Farm 1000 Plymouth St., Bridgewater 508-697-0357
+Bridgewater Farm – 1000 Plymouth St., Bridgewater (508) 697-0357

+Can take clean wood (NO nails, paint, stain, or other treatment), cut to 6′.
+Can take stumps.
+Open year round during store hours.
+They also accept Christmas trees.
 Yard waste must be free of rocks, plastic, metal and all other non-plant material.

-Smith and Sons, 887 Plain St. (Rt.
-139), Marshfield, 781-294-1230
+Smith and Sons – 887 Plain St. (Rt.
+139), Marshfield, (781) 294-1230

-$20/pickup truck load.
-May be prorated for smaller quantities.
+Price may be prorated for smaller quantities.
 No bags or non-plant material.

 See our Paint page on this site.